Falasool/Falasool/README.md

 ### Hi there 👋

-I'm Falasool, a front-end developer from China, currently focusing on the research and development of web3 technologies.
+I'm Falasool, a front-end developer from China.
 <!--
 **Falasool/Falasool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.